 Finally, we would also like to note our concerns regarding the provisions excluding certain geographic corridors (Vancouver-Kamloops & Quebec-Windsor) from accessing Long-Haul Interswitching.
-These provisions would result in negative effects for our members' operations, similar to the exclusion of TIH materials.
-There is little reason to exclude these key regions in British Columbia, Ontario, and Quebec from accessing Long-Haul Interswitching.
-By limiting access there, the legislation will result in our members struggling to ensure an adequate supply for Canadian farmers in our three largest provinces and for our major global export facilities.
+Although these exclusions were adjusted for certain shippers in Quebec by the House of Commons Standing Committee on Transport, Infrastructure and Communities (TRAN), they would negatively affect to our members access to competitive rail service.
+By limiting access to other geographical regions that also face captivity to one railway, the legislation will result in our members struggling to ensure an adequate supply for Canadian farmers in our three largest provinces and for our major global export facilities.

 Railway companies are privileged to operate our national rail infrastructure and should be expected to uphold their obligation to transport essential goods safely to domestic customers and Canadian export facilities.
-Fertilizer Canada strongly appeals for the removal of Sections 129(3)(e) and 129(3)(b) from Bill C-49, which unfairly penalizes our industry and drive up the cost of business in the agriculture sector.
+Fertilizer Canada strongly appeals for the removal of Sections 129(3)(b) and (e) from Bill C-49, which unfairly penalizes our industry and drive up the cost of business in the agriculture sector.